 A Productivity Powerhouse

 If you want a monitor built for the needs of pros, BenQ is a solid name to turn to.
-This 32 inch 4K monitor is all about productivity.
-DualView allows you to view multiple files side by side, and you can even quickly swap out displays from multiple devices through the use of Keyboard video mouse switch.
-There are even special display modes for specialized tasks like AutoCAD or animation.
+This 32-inch 4K monitor is all about productivity.
+DualView allows you to view multiple files side by side, and you can even quickly swap out displays from multiple devices through the use of the Keyboard Video Mouse switch.
+There are even specific display modes for specialized tasks like AutoCAD or animation.
 And BenQ's impressive (and proprietary) AQColor technology provides some of the best and most expansive color coverage available today.

 6. Dell UltraSharp 27-inch USB-C Monitor

 If you want to tidy up the clutter on your desk, the Dell UltraSharp presents an enticing option.
-The presence of a single USB-C cord means that you can handle power, data, video, and audio through a single cable.
-And with most modern devices being compatible with USB-C, you can connect it to a lot more than just your Mac.
-And while it's not the biggest stunner on the block, the 1440p res is nothing to sneeze about.
+The presence of a single USB-C cord means that you can handle power, data, video, and audio transfer through a single cable.
+And with most modern devices being USB-C compatible, you can connect it to a lot more than just your Mac.
+While it's not the biggest stunner on the block, the 1440p resolution is nothing to sneeze at.
 Then there's the Dell Display Manager platform which gives you a ton of ways to organize your screen and boost productivity.

 7. Samsung (LC32F391FWNXZA) 32″ CF391 Curved Monitor